monotek/patroni-selfheal/README.md

 # patron self heal

-checks patroni status and if state is "start failed" deletes the pod so it can recover onm restart
+checks patroni status and if state is "start failed" deletes the pod so it can recover on restart.

 The sidecar needs the following additional rbac config (serviceaccount should already exist):